Microsoft Hybrid Agent

 The account you use to connect to your Office 365 tenant must be a Global Administrator.

 Port and protocol requirements

-Outbound ports HTTPS (TCP) 443 and 80 must be open between the computer that has the Hybrid agent installed and the Internet, as shown here: https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/application-proxy-enable.
+Outbound ports HTTPS (TCP) 443 and 80 must be open between the computer that has the Hybrid Agent installed and the Internet, as shown here: https://docs.microsoft.com/azure/active-directory/manage-apps/application-proxy-enable.

-All Client Access Servers must be able to reach outbound to Office 365 endpoints via HTTPS (TCP) 443 as free/busy request from on-premises users to Office 365 users do not traverse the Hybrid agent.
+All Client Access Servers must be able to reach outbound to Office 365 endpoints via HTTPS (TCP) 443, because free/busy request from on-premises users to Office 365 users do not traverse the Hybrid Agent.
 These requests still require your Exchange servers have outbound connectivity to Office 365 end points.
-Office 365 URLs and IP address ranges describes the required (and hybrid) ports and IPs outbound from on-prem to the service here: https://docs.microsoft.com/en-us/office365/enterprise/urls-and-ip-address-ranges.
+Office 365 URLs and IP address ranges describes the required (and hybrid) ports and IPs outbound from on-prem to the service here: https://docs.microsoft.com/office365/enterprise/urls-and-ip-address-ranges.

 Proxy server considerations

 If your network environment uses outbound proxy servers, additional configuration and requirements are needed.
 This list may not be exhaustive.